R&B superstar R. Kelly convicted in sex trafficking trial

 Aaliyah, whose full name was Aaliyah Dana Haughton, worked with Kelly, who wrote and produced her 1994 debut album, “Age Ain’t Nothing But A Number.”
 She died in a plane crash in 2001 at age 22.

-In at least one instance, Kelly was accused of abusing a victim around the time he was under investigation in a child pornography case in Chicago.
-He was acquitted at trial in 2008.
+Kelly had been tried once before, in Chicago in a child pornography case, but was acquitted in 2008.

 For the Brooklyn trial, U.S. District Judge Ann Donnelly barred people not directly involved in the case from the courtroom in what she called a coronavirus precaution.
-Reporters and other spectators had to watch on a video feed from another room in the same building.
+Reporters and other spectators had to watch on a video feed from another room in the same building, though a few were allowed in the courtroom for the verdict.

-The New York case is only part of the legal peril facing the singer.
-He also has pleaded not guilty to sex-related charges in Illinois and Minnesota.
-Trial dates in those cases have yet to be set.
+Associated Press writer Michael R. Sisak contributed to this report.
+See the AP’s full coverage of the investigations into R. Kelly.